AmiraKhalid04/my-cp-journey/README.md

 ## Tracking Progress with Issues 📋

 I use GitHub Issues to systematically track my progress, automated by a [GitHub Actions workflow](.github/workflows/issue-manager.yml) 🤖.

-### Closing Issues ✅

-- When I push a commit with "solve" and the same problem URL (e.g., `git commit -m "Solve problem https://codeforces.com/problemset/problem/123/A"`), the matching issue is closed.
-- The issue’s body is updated with: `Closed due to "solve" commit with matching problem URL: <URL>`.

 ### Organizing with Labels 🏷️